PCI Accreditation in 2026: What It Means and How to Prepare

 - Data flow diagrams

-Without accurate scoping, everything that follows becomes unreliable.
+Without accurate scoping, every later stage becomes unreliable.

 Stage 2: Gap Assessment